February 22nd, 2023

 Remember that every woman is unique, and some may need additional assistance from others.
 The most important thing is to maintain open communication lines and be supportive.

-We took some time to speak with Courtney Leinen, NP, our Psychiatric Nurse Practitioner at Clarity Clinic, to answer some questions.
+We took some time to speak with Courtney Leinen, NP, to answer some questions.

 What kind of struggles have you seen in your patients who experience PMDD?